This page has information for people having radiotherapy for advanced prostate cancer.

 What are the side effects?

-After external beam radiotherapy as a first treatment
+Side effects after external beam radiotherapy to the prostate, as a first treatment

-Healthy tissue near the prostate may get damaged and this can cause side effects.
+If you’re having radiotherapy to treat the prostate itself, healthy tissue near the prostate may get damaged and this can cause side effects.
 These may only last a few weeks or months, but some side effects can last for longer or develop months or years after treatment.
-Possible side effects of radiotherapy to the prostate may include:

 - urinary problems, such as needing to urinate often, a burning feeling when you urinate or difficulty urinating